hth313/boost41/doc/introduction.rst

 Boost will allocate one register from the free memory pool when first powered on.
-Additional use of Boost may allocate further memory, i.e. using the pseudo random number generator will need one additional register.
+Additional use of Boost may allocate further memory, e.g. using the pseudo random number generator will require one additional register.
+Using the buffer stack will also allocate memory from the free area.

 Apart from this, it does not impose any restrictions on the environment and will run comfortable on any HP-41C, HP-41CV, HP-41CX